 The fourth important function of a classroom library is as a resource and location for independent reading, personal exploration, project research, and individual assessment.
 Every good comprehensive reading program provides students daily time to read independently.
 The classroom library is typically the resource that supports children's daily independent reading of self-selected books that meet their personal, recreational reading interests.
 The classroom library also provides students with readily accessible print materials, expository books, computer technology, and media for conducting research or completing curricular extension projects.
 Further, an in-class library offers a setting for students to quietly read aloud and discuss a book with a peer or the teacher.
 This provides an ideal opportunity for you to conduct an informal assessment of each student's reading, which will help you to plan individualized instruction.

 5. Serving as a Place for Students to Talk About and Interact With Books

 The effective classroom library also functions as a gathering spot where students and teachers can express their lives as readers.
 Think of it as a place that makes books exciting, that sells reading.
 It should be a place students can't wait to get to.
 Here they can talk about their reactions to books, write a critical review and share it with peers, or draw a poster to advertise a favorite book.
 A few other ideas follow:

 - The library can be a place where students can contribute to a list of "The Top Ten Books This Week in [__] Grade."

 - It may also be a place where students can advertise a "book swap" with other students.

 - It can be a place where students plan a dramatization of a book with a small group of peers.

-Excerpted from: Your Classroom Library: New Ways to Give It More Teaching Power, by D. Ray Reutzel and Parker C. Fawson
+Adapted from Your Classroom Library: New Ways to Give It More Teaching Power, by D. Ray Reutzel and Parker C. Fawson